 There’s a saying, “The greatness of a culture can be found in its festivals.”
 And it’s true, especially as a traveler, that if you want to know about the culture of a place, the best time to visit is during its festivals.
 The national festivals are also significant as it is the time when the country peacefully and unanimously experiences and reflects the zenith of patriotism.
 You can take a deep dive into the history of that particular nation during this time.
 Maldives festivals, during the celebrations, oozes culture, traditions and historical glory of the country.

-Religious Festivals in Maldives
+Religious Maldives Festivals

 Maldives Holiday Packages On TravelTriangle

-Suggested Read: 8 Fun Things To Do In Maldives For A Thrilling Holiday
+Suggested Read: 10 Fun Things To Do In Maldives For A Thrilling Holiday

 Planning your holiday in Maldives but confused about what to do?
 These Maldives travel stories help you find your best trip ever!

 6. The Day Maldives Embraced Islam: (15 November - 16 November 2020)

-Celebrated on the 1st day of the month of Rabi al-thani (4th month) in the Islamic Calendar, ‘The Day Maldives Embraced Islam’ is a festival of religious unity.
+Celebrated on the 1st day of the month of Rabi al-Thani (4th month) in the Islamic Calendar, The Day Maldives Embraced Islam is a festival of religious unity.
 In the 12th century, the last Buddhist king of Maldives converted to Islam, embracing the title of Sultan.
-Buddhism was the major religion followed in Maldives but with the conversion of the king, the country also embraced Islam.
-This later came to be observed as the ‘The Day Maldives Embraced Islam’.
-The celebrative activities involve lectures, speeches and religious ceremonies about the history of Islamic conversion.
+Buddhism was the major religion followed in the Maldives but with the conversion of the king, the country also embraced Islam.
+This later came to be observed as The Day Maldives Embraced Islam.
+The celebratory activities involve lectures, speeches and religious ceremonies about the history of Islamic conversion.

-National Festivals in Maldives
+National Festivals In Maldives

 Like a majority of colonised countries, national festivals in Maldives are a reflection of the country’s struggle and freedom.
 Maldives has been under the rule of Sultanate, Portugal, Dutch and British for decades.
 And this is why freedom struggle, independence and major developments after that are significant reasons to celebrate for them.